 (b) It is the intent of the general assembly by the passage of this chapter to create and establish a public corporation and instrumentality and agency of the state for the purpose of the activities authorized by this chapter, and to vest the corporation with all powers, authority, rights, privileges, and titles that may be necessary to enable it to accomplish those purposes.
 This chapter shall be liberally construed in conformance with the purpose expressed in this section.

-(c) The powers of the corporation shall be vested in eight (8) commissioners, consisting of the director of administration, or the director's designee, who shall be a subordinate within the department of administration, who shall serve as a nonvoting ex-officio member, and seven (7) public members to be appointed by the governor with advice and consent of the senate, at least two (2) of whom shall be a resident of the town of Johnston.
+(c) The powers of the corporation shall be vested in nine (9) commissioners, consisting of the director of administration, or the director's designee, who shall be a subordinate within the department of administration, who shall serve as an ex-officio member, and eight (8) public members to be appointed by the governor with advice and consent of the senate, at least three (3) of whom shall be a resident of the town of Johnston.
 In making these appointments, the governor shall give due consideration to recommendations from the mayor of the town of Johnston and from the League of Cities and Towns.
 The governor shall also give due consideration to recommendations from representatives of the commercial waste haulers, and environmental advocacy organizations, and shall consider persons experienced in the field of recycling.
 Those members of the corporation as of May 4, 2006 who were appointed to the corporation by members of the general assembly shall cease to be members of the corporation on May 4, 2006, and the governor shall thereupon nominate one new member who shall serve the balance of the unexpired term of his or her predecessor.
 Those members of the corporation as of May 4, 2006 who were appointed to the corporation by the governor shall continue to serve the balance of their current terms.
 Thereafter, the appointments shall be made by the governor with advice and consent of the senate as prescribed in this section.

 (d) All public members shall serve staggered three (3) year terms except as otherwise provided in subsection (c) of this section.
 In the month of June each year thereafter, the governor shall appoint the successor(s) to the commissioners the governor has appointed whose terms expire that year, to serve for a term of three (3) years commencing on the day they are qualified.
 All public members shall serve until their respective successors are appointed and qualified.
 The members of the corporation shall be eligible to succeed themselves.